-There’s nothing better than a tall, cold drink on a hot summer day, but for a person with dysphagia, this simple pleasure could be dangerous.
-Dysphagia – or trouble with swallowing – impacts millions of seniors because of weakened mouth and/or throat muscles.
-Cancer, Alzheimer's, MS and stroke are all root causes as well.
-Learn more about how to best manage dysphagia in our informative guide.
+With the summer heat, nothing is better than a nice cool drink to cool you down.
+A senior with dysphagia, this simple pleasure could be dangerous.
+Dysphagia or trouble with swallowing impacts many of our seniors, due to weakened mouth and or throat muscles.
+Dysphagia can be caused by Cancer, Alzheimer’s, MS or a Stroke.
+Learn more about how to manage dysphagia in our information guide.

-- A gurgling sound in the older adult's voice after drinking/eating
+- A gurgling sound in a seniors voice after eating or drinking.

-In addition, if you suspect dysphagia in a senior member of the family, ask him or her these questions – and consult with the medical practitioner right away for further guidance:
+Great questions to ask if you suspect a senior member of the family has dysphagia, and consult a medical practitioner right away for further guidance.

-- Are you experiencing regular issues with food “going down the wrong pipe?”
+- Are you experiencing regular issues with food “going down the pipe”?

 - Is food getting caught in your throat?